Job DescriptionAbout us:

 What you'll need:

-A minimum of 6 years of related experience required.
-A PhD may count towards years of experience.
+A minimum of 5 years of relevant experience in computational biology and single cell and bulk RNA-Seq pipelines (STAR, Salmon, DESeq2) Advanced education may count towards years of experience.

 Additional Qualifications and Skills